CesareIurlaro/clips-project/README.md

 For simplicity it is assumed that each of the cities produces and needs only one type of product.

-The following image report the methods of production and consumption of each city:
+The following image reports the methods of production and consumption of each city:
 <p align="center">
   <img src="https://github.com/CesareIurlaro/clips-project/blob/master/stuff/initCIties.PNG"/>
 </p>